common-nighthawk/where-are-you-going-where-have-you-been/README.md

 * different color lines for different methods of transport
 * add different levels of precision (e.g. details at only city-level)
 * fix error with too many data points (Errno::E2BIG). do not add coordinated to js file with `echo >> site/js.js`
+* add a command line option to not open the html file at the end of the script